grafolean/grafolean/doc/user-guide.md

 **Sensors** describe which data is being gathered.
 When the sensors are selected on an entity, the period of data collection is also set (every minute, 10 seconds,...), with intervals being multiples of a second.

-For Ping the sensors are currently "boring", as they only need to be enabled on the device for the data to be gathered.
+For Ping and Netflow the sensors are currently "boring", as they only need to be enabled on the device for the data to be gathered.
 For SNMP however we can specify OIDs that are being fetched, which are then used for calculating values (formula can be specified) and for composing the *paths*.

 ### Paths

+**Paths** are one of the most important concepts in Grafolean.
 As values are being collected and sent to Grafolean, they must somehow carry the information about *what* the measured value represents.
 Grafolean uses a concept of **paths** to mark the context of every value.
 For example, path *entity.1234567.snmp.network.eth-1.ifoctets-in* could mark that inbound traffic on "eth-1" network interface on entity with ID "1234567" is being measured.

-SNMP and Ping bots *do* enforce the leading part of the paths, but in general, it is up to the user to create a meaningful representation of the data.
+Non-custom bots (SNMP, Ping and NetFlow) *do* enforce the leading part of the paths, but in general, it is up to the user to create a meaningful representation of the data.
 The paths should include any labels that might need to be displayed in the legends of the charts (any part between the dots can later be used as part of chart legend label).

 ### Dashboards and widgets